NFDI4Biodiversity/SeasonalSchool2024/README.md

     * Zenodo (alternative: ORCID)
   * recommended
     * ORCID
-* install or update the following programs on your local computer
+* install or update the following programs on your local computer (find a list of links and resources [here](misc/install.md))
   * necessary
     * OpenRefine
     * RightField